Oak Leaf Trail: Lake Line

 The Lake Line is 8 mi long.
 It stretches from the Milwaukee Art Museum in the south to Lake Park in the north.

-The line was established in 1967 as a 3.1 mi bicycle-only pilot trail that started at McKinley Park, traveled north to Lake Park, made a loop, and traveled south until ending near the North Point Water Tower.
+In 1967, the line was established as a 3.1 mi bicycle-only pilot trail that started at McKinley Park, traveled north to Lake Park, made a loop, and finally traveled south until ending near the North Point Water Tower.

 Whitnall Loop

 The Whitnall Loop is 3.5 mi long.
 It branches from the Root River Line to provide a loop route through Whitnall Park.

 In 2004, the length was 2.6 mi.